-Steven Neff, president of Structurally Framed, Inc. (SFI), has approximately 19 years of structural engineering experience which includes 1.5 years of work experience during undergraduate studies and approximately 17.5 years of work experience after graduate studies in structural engineering which encompasses new design and investigative work.
+Steven Neff, president of Structurally Framed, Inc. (SFI), has over 23 years of structural engineering experience which includes 1.5 years of work experience during undergraduate studies and approximately 21.5 years of work experience after graduate studies in structural engineering which encompasses new design and investigative work.
 Steve’s education includes two Bachelor of Science (B.S.) degrees, one in Architectural Engineering and one in Civil Engineering at Drexel University, 1995 and a Master of Science (M.S.) degree in Civil Engineering with Emphasis in Structures at University of Colorado, Boulder, 1997.

 After graduate school Steve worked primarily on new design of building structures for over ten years where he successfully analyzed, designed and managed small and large projects from conceptual design through construction.
 This work experience includes the following: